himsangseung/SelfDrivingCarNanoDegree/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image2]
 ![alt text][image6]

+[picture of original image and the horizontally flipped image]

 After the collection process, I had 10031 number of data points.
 I then preprocessed this data by adding a lambda layer in the model for image pixel normalization, then the image is cropped at (w=70, h=25) so that it would contain road lane images as its primary focus, filtering out unnecessary scenery such as the sky, trees, hills on the side, rocks, and etc.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as evidenced bythe loss plot below - train/validation set.
 ![alt text][image7]

+[loss plot - train/validation set]

 I used an adam optimizer so that manually training the learning rate wasn't necessary.